Perhaps you’ve tried hard to personalize your marketing for years, though never managed to do it well without sounding insincere or robotic.

 Try to keep this at a minimum while at least using first names and proving you understand their pain points.

-10. Sending Your Emails From a Real Name and Not a Company Name
+10. Sending Your Emails From a Real Name

 First impressions are everything in marketing emails, and this often goes beyond just your subject line.
 You’ll find many marketing email experts who say sending your email from a personal name makes a big difference in the recipient’s perception.